pyeve/cerberus/docs/errors.rst

 of a document.
 The error handler to be used can be passed as keyword-argument ``error_handler`` to the initialization of a validator or by setting it's property with the same name at any time.
 On initialization either an instance or a class can be provided.
-If a class is provided, a dictionary with keyword- arguments for initialization can be passed as ``error_handler_config``.
+To pass in a dictionary with keyword-arguments to the initialization of a class, provide a two-value tuple with the error handler and the dictionary.

 The following handlers are available: